Psychological contract: Breach

-Psychological Contracts are largely reliant on promises between the employer and employee being kept, with trust being the basis for the social exchange.
-A breach in the Psychological Contract occurs if employees perceive that their firm, or its agents, have failed to deliver on what they perceive was promised, or vice versa.
+Psychological contracts are largely reliant on promises between the employer and employee being kept, with trust being the basis for the social exchange.
+A breach in the psychological contract occurs if employees perceive that their firm, or its agents, have failed to deliver on what they perceive was promised, or vice versa.
 Employees or employers who perceive a breach are likely to respond negatively as it may oftentimes result in an immediate response of mistrust from the other side.
 Responses may occur in the form of reduced loyalty, commitment, and organizational citizenship behaviors.
 These feelings typically increase negative tension in the environment.
 Perceptions that one's psychological contract has been breached may arise shortly after the employee joins the company or even after years of satisfactory service.
 A breach in the contract may occur when the organizational changes are not necessarily beneficial for employees because of extenuating factors such as globalization and fast-changing markets.
 The impact may be localized and contained, but if morale is more generally affected, the performance of the organization may be diminished.
 The risk for breach may be reduced when the organization knows and respects the contracts of the employees.
 Further, if the activities of the organization are perceived as being unjust or immoral, e.g. aggressive downsizing or outsourcing causing significant unemployment, its public reputation and brand image may also be damaged.

+Psychological contracts in teams

+Psychological contracts have also been theorized to occur within teams of individuals as they share everyday experiences, are subject to similar team-level promises, and interact collectively with other organizational agents.
+Based on the macrosociological perspective of social exchange theory as well as theories on the role of social influence in psychological contract evaluations, shared psychological contract fulfilment (PCF) shapes the relationship between individual PCF and outcomes, as well as facilitate the emergence of specific team states.
+Team-level PCF has been associated with higher levels of team engagement, lower average turnover intention, and higher and more positive affective climates.
+This line of research has suggested that organizations do not exclusively develop psychological contracts with individuals but also with groups or teams as entities that develop exchanges with an organization as a whole.
+This idea was also developed by Denise Rousseau when she described the notion of "normative contracts" in her seminal 1995 book.